ITmisty/Materials-Numerical-Methods/README.md

     Goal: Calculate material elastic properties from tensile test data.

-    -Key Features:
+    - Key Features:
-      -Process raw stress and strain data using Pandas DataFrames.
+      - Process raw stress and strain data using Pandas DataFrames.

-      -Filter and isolate the linear-elastic region.
+      - Filter and isolate the linear-elastic region.

-      -Perform linear regression using`numpy.polyfit`to automatically calculate Young's Modulus ($E$).
+      - Perform linear regression using`numpy.polyfit`to automatically calculate Young's Modulus ($E$).

 02. XRD Peak Analysis

     Goal: Automate the detection of peaks in X-ray diffraction patterns and analyze crystalline features.

-    -Key Features:
+    - Key Features:
-      -Identify peak positions and intensities using`scipy.signal`.
+      - Identify peak positions and intensities using`scipy.signal`.

-      -Calculate the Full Width at Half Maximum (FWHM), essential for grain size analysis.
+      - Calculate the Full Width at Half Maximum (FWHM), essential for grain size analysis.

-      -Generate plots with automated annotations for peak locations and FWHM horizontal lines.
+      - Generate plots with automated annotations for peak locations and FWHM horizontal lines.

 03. Porosity and Feature Size Analysis

     Goal: Digitalize microscopy images using image processing techniques.

-    -Key Features:
+    - Key Features:
-      -Convert image data into NumPy matrices.
+      - Convert image data into NumPy matrices.

-      -Apply binarization (thresholding) to distinguish between the material matrix and pores.
+      - Apply binarization (thresholding) to distinguish between the material matrix and pores.

-      -Calculate the Porosity Percentage (%) automatically.
+      - Calculate the Porosity Percentage (%) automatically.

-      -Implement edge detection logic using pixel shifting to highlight feature contours.
+      - Implement edge detection logic using pixel shifting to highlight feature contours.